takashim0101/mini-insar-pipeline/mini-insar-pipeline/TROUBLESHOOTING.md

 1.  **Modify `Dockerfile` to use an Ubuntu 18.04 base image:**
     *   Change the `FROM` line in your `Dockerfile` from `nvidia/cuda:11.8.0-base-ubuntu22.04` to `nvidia/cuda:11.8.0-base-ubuntu18.04`.
 Ubuntu 18.04 (Bionic) typically includes Python 3.6 as its default `python3`.
-    *   Remove any steps related to adding the `deadsnakes` PPA or explicitly installing `python3.6` via `apt-get install python3.6`.
+    *   Remove any steps related to adding the `deadsnakes` PPA or explicitly installing `python3.6` via `apt-get install`.
     *   Ensure `python3-dev` and `build-essential` are installed for the new base image.

 2.  **Clean Docker System:**